-Health Threats to Kittens
+Common Health Threats

 Kittens are subject to many different diseases and deformities, just like any other animal.
 Some diseases, such as hypertrophic cardiomyopathy, are congenital.
 Most, however, are contracted through viruses, infections, or parasites.
-Fortunately, vaccinated kittens are protect from many of the most deadly diseases.
+Fortunately, vaccinated kittens are protected from many of the most deadly diseases.